zicorociz/cobadevops3/README.md

+# E-Commerce Website

+A modern and responsive E-commerce web application that allows users to browse, filter, and purchase products online.
+The website is designed to showcase a variety of product categories including electronics, jewelry, and clothing.

+## Overview
+This document describes the CI/CD (Continuous Integration & Continuous Deployment) pipeline setup for the E-Commerce Website project.
+The pipeline automates the steps from code commit to production deployment, ensuring faster and more reliable delivery.

+## Tech Stack

 features of a client site React project include:

 1. A modern and responsive design that reflects the client's brand and style